 This oscillator is active under normal power or during power down.
-It stops only in the event of a power failure with the oscillator disabled (see "Oscillator Activity" on page 56), or when battery backup power drops below $V{BAT}$ (Min) (see TABLE 14-1 "Recommended Operating Conditions" on page 232).
+It stops only in the event of a power failure with the oscillator disabled (see "Oscillator Activity" on page 52), or when battery backup power drops below two volts.

 If oscillator input is from an external source, input should be driven rail to rail and should have a nominal 50% duty cycle.
-In this case, oscillator output X2C should be disconnected and internal oscillator should be disabled.
+In this case, oscillator output X2C should be disabled.